 Benefits to students selected to be NRT Trainees

 - Competitive stipends available

 - Financial support to travel, attend conferences, and/or cover costs associated with stakeholder discovery

 - Support in finding three to six month internships

 - Gain practical skills in preparation for a wide range of careers

 - An incredible opportunity to be in an interdisciplinary cohort program that includes coursework, leadership training, and working with an Artist in Residence

 - Opportunity to present at an annual symposium

 Water, Energy, and Material Circularity

-We especially encourage women, BIPOC, and students with disabilities to apply for the NRT program before their second year of graduate study.
+Everyone eligible is welcome to apply, and we encourage women, BIPOC, students with disabilities, and Veterans to apply for the NRT program before their second year of graduate study.